3dcitydb/3dcitydb-mkdocs/docs/citydb-tool/index-command.md

 ## Options

 The `index` command inherits global options from the main [`citydb`](cli.md) command.
-Additionally, the `index create` subcommand provides more options for creating indexes.
+Additionally, the `index status` and `index create` subcommands offer more options tailored to their respective tasks.

 ### Global options